daftengineer/daftengineer.github.io/about.md

   # @end locale config
 key: page-about
 ---
 I am Pratik Sheth, Cloud Architect.
+I have worked in predictive maintainace, cloud operations and automation and Data engineering.
+I am specifically interested in ML in Renewables Energy resources.
 This is the portfolio page in which I am reflecting on my capabilities regarding Cloud Architecture, Machine Learning and Machine Learning Operations.
 Any Suggestions or requests can be sent to shethpratik@outlook.com